 Like fufu, kenkey is meant to be eaten alongside a protein, usually fried fish or a meaty soup or stew.
-It’s also often eaten with a spicy pepper sauce called shito.
+It’s also often eaten with a spicy hot black pepper sauce called shito.
 Both times I ate it, I had it with fried fish.

 On the streets of Accra, I met a group of women making some in the famous Jamestown neighborhood.
 They worked fast, making seemingly hundreds of balls of kenkey per hour.
 It had a sour, fermented flavor that paired well with the small, crispy (and bony) fish served alongside it.
 The addition of shito gave the dish a nice kick of heat!